fpsvogel/wikistumble-rails/README.md

 <h1 align="center">Wiki Stumble</h1>

 Welcome to the [Wiki Stumble](https://wikistumble.herokuapp.com/) codebase.
-This app started out as an experiment which [you can read all about on my blog](https://fpsvogel.com/posts/2021/wikipedia-explorer-discover-articles-like-stumbleupon).
+This app started out as an exercise which [you can read all about on my blog](https://fpsvogel.com/posts/2021/wikipedia-explorer-discover-articles-like-stumbleupon).
 I'll be expanding it as I read Jason Swett's [Complete Guide to Rails Testing](https://www.codewithjason.com/complete-guide-to-rails-testing/), applying its lessons to the app.

 ### Table of Contents